adam-beckett-1999/HA-Rounded-Dashboard/README.md

 ![image info](images/light-card-colour.gif)

 In my card layout, light sliders are always placed next to scene button cards in a grid card.
+Below is an example of the lighting grid for one room.

 ![image info](images/light-overview.png)